w3nch/ToolBox/sigma_rules.md

-# 🧠 Daily Learning Guide for Sigma CLI
+# Sigma CLI

-Welcome to the **Daily Learning Guide**!
-This repository is designed to help you understand how to use Sigma CLI effectively, create detection rules, and convert them into formats compatible with various backends like Splunk,Elk,and etc. sigmahq.io
+Use sigma CLI effectively, create detection rules, and convert them into formats compatible with various backends like Splunk,Elk,and etc. sigmahq.io

 🌐 Useful Tools for Generating Sigma Rules